-CASH SAVINGS - \$55.8 MILLION GENERAL FUND-STATE SAVINGS
+CASH SAVINGS - \$49.7 MILLION GENERAL FUND-STATE SAVINGS

 The GA-U cash program emphasis is changed and placed on services and tools that will lead to better outcomes.
 GA-U clients with co-occurring drug or alcohol addictions will be required to participate in drug and alcohol treatment enabling faster transition to Supplemental Security Income (where drug or alcohol cannot be a material factor).
-Homeless clients will be required to accept housing and other shelter services to provide for stability and more effective case management. \$14.4 million is specifically provided to allow for the expansion of drug treatment and housing services to reduce the time GA-U clients stay on the caseload.
+Homeless clients will be required to accept housing and other shelter services to provide for stability and more effective case management. \$20 million is specifically provided to allow for the expansion of drug treatment and housing services to reduce the time GA-U clients stay on the caseload.
 If clients are referred to these services and choose not to participate in either service, they will not be eligible for cash benefits but their medical and food stamp benefits will continue.
-Additionally, the current GA-U monthly cash benefit will be converted into a more limited cash benefit for emergency circumstances.
+Additionally, the current GA-U monthly cash benefit will be reduced to fifty dollars per month.
 Once a client moves onto General Assistance Expedited, the normal cash benefit will become available.
 The combination of these actions is anticipated to transition individuals off of caseload quicker and reduce the overall cash benefit payments.